-8.2 Inspection of Construction Projects
+8.4 Inspection of Construction Projects

-All projects undertaken for the Program are required to be inspected by a licensed professional engineer or architect in compliance with Act 173-1988, as amended, 20 LPRA §711, et seq., known as "Board of Examiners of Engineers, Architects, Surveyor and Landscape Architects of Puerto Rico Act."
-The project inspector will serve the purpose of: (i) evaluating the overall progress of construction works; (ii) confirming that local building codes and Program standards are being met; and (iii) confirming that all requirements of the contracts have been met by the contractors implementing the construction works.
+All projects undertaken for the SIH Program are required to be inspected by a licensed Professional Engineer (PE) or Registered Architect (RA) in compliance with Act 173-1988, as amended, 20 L.P.R.A. §711, et seq., known as "Board of Examiners of Engineers, Architects, Surveyor and Landscape Architects of Puerto Rico Act."
+The project Resident Inspector will serve the purpose of, but not limited to: (i) evaluating the overall progress of construction works; (ii) confirming that local building codes and Program standards are being met; and (iii) confirming that all requirements of the contracts have been met by the contractors implementing the construction works.